 I’ve not used it much since bought the palette from the store.
 I really like the purple undertone, which has never been vibrant onto my creases. blend the shade with others, it looks merely a dark brown to me.
 It can stay in place for 7-8 hours.

 Summer Yum is a medium to dark, brick red color with brown undertones and a matte finish.
 The shade has an excellent color payoff and brings about a smooth coverage.
-It’s finely-milled that I can feel between my fingertips; even though dusty on the surface.
+It’s finely milled that I can feel between my fingertips; even though dusty on the surface.
 Summer Yum is less chalky than much lighter, matte shades in the palette so it doesn’t easily sheer out when blending on bare skin.

-I usually press the shade to outer half of my lids, it’s amazingly blendable and getting along pretty well with others.
+I usually press the shade to the outer half of my lids, it’s amazingly blendable and getting along pretty well with others.
 Makeup Geek Cocoa Bear Eyeshadow can be a perfect dupe for Summer Yum with a warm brown.
 The shade really has a nice consistency, not much different from Puree.
-They both have soft, cream-like texture.
+They both have soft, cream-like textures.
 It’s long-wearing for 8 hours.

 Charmed, I’m Sure

 “Charmed, I’m Sure” gives a medium to dark brown color with a matte finish and warm undertones.
-The shade is fairly pigmented that you can totally pick its’ color by fingertips and makeup brushes.
+The shade is fairly pigmented that you can totally pick its’ color with fingertips and makeup brushes.
 Its’ consistency is relatively similar to Puree and Summer Yum, soft and moderately powdery.
 The texture and coverage will be smoother and more in control if putting primer before applying.

 The shade is really suitable to define the creases without darkening or smudging around, this could be less severe than Tempting.
 Charmed, I’m Sure is nicely blendable and when paired with peachy shades, it’s warm brown is an instant solution to bring out depths and dimensions of your eyes.
 It can stay in place for 7-8 hours.

 Delectable is a medium to dark, Mulberry purple with warm undertones and flecks of shimmer.
-I thought this could be one of the most beautiful shade in the palette.
+I thought this could be one of the most beautiful shades in the palette.
 I would say this shade doesn’t have much shimmer in it; otherwise, prone to matte side.
-The product description shows there will be pops of purple in the palette; to be honest, Delectable is only one that I’m able to see clearly purple hue.
-Furthermore, majority of shimmery shades, like Luscious, Cobbler or Nectar are more likely to have good pigmentation and be very blendable, except for Delectable.
+The product description shows there will be pops of purple in the palette; to be honest, Delectable is the only one that I’m able to see clearly purple hue.
+Furthermore, the majority of shimmery shades, like Luscious, Cobbler or Nectar are more likely to have good pigmentation and be very blendable, except for Delectable.

 Disappointedly, the shade has poor color payoff, which is inclined to sheer out quickly.
 And, it’s difficult to blend evenly onto bare skin, much drier and more powdery so you may find annoyed to work with.
 This really turns me off about the palette.
 It can merely last for 4-5 hours.